embl-cba/imagej-courses/practicals/automated-local-background-subtraction-for-intensity-quantifications.md

 - ...

 In all methods the *radius* parameter should be "quite a bit larger" than the radius of the largest locally bright structure that you want to measure (why that is becomes clear when we discuss the methods in detail).

-## Local background subtraction using a median filter

-What we'll do here is to duplicate the image and apply median filter to remove the locally bright spots.
-Then we subtract the median filtered image from the original image:

-- [File>Open..] "../dna-damage-synthetic-data/Damaged.tif"
-- [Image>Rename..]
-'Title=original'
-- [Image>Duplicate] 'Title=median'
-- Select the 'median' image and [Process>Filters>Median] 'radius=5'
-- [Process>Image Calculator] 'Image1 = original' 'Operation = Subtract' 'Image2 = median'
-	- [X] Create new window
-	- [X] 32-bit output
-- [Image>Rename] "median_subtraction"

-&nbsp;

-&nbsp;

-&nbsp;

 ## Local background subtraction using a top-hat filter